sr99622/libonvif/README.md

 The program has dependency on FFMPEG, libxml2, libsdl2 and python.
 In order to run the onvif-gui program, you will need pip to install numpy, pyqt6 and opencv.
 If you are running an NVIDIA graphics card, you will need the proprietary NVIDIA drivers, the generic drivers are not stable with the GLWidget.
+Note that when cloning the project, the --recursive flag is needed for python bindings.

 PREQUISITES